robbdixon.io | research

 About the Researcher

-Robb Dixon is an AI safety researcher and systems engineer focused on interface-level alignment.
+Robb Dixon is the founder of Synap and a security and AI engineer focused on interface-level alignment.
 His work explores how human-AI interfaces affect intent communication, with implications for scalable oversight of advanced AI systems.
-Building at the intersection of distributed cognition, multi-agent orchestration, and cognitive prosthetics.
+Building at the intersection of distributed cognition, multi-agent orchestration, and cognitive prosthetics — shipping it as Synap (synap.ing).

 Core Insight